-This is the task that we propose to address in this paper.
-First, using results from the theories of multivariate stable distributions [36, 7, 27] and multivariate characteristic functions [37], we show that the spectral distributions of positive definite isotropic kernels can be characterized as scale mixtures of multivariate symmetric stable distributions.
+Then, using results from the theories of multivariate stable distributions [39, 7, 30] and multivariate characteristic functions [40], we show that the spectral distributions of kernels in Φ{∞} can more generally be characterized as scale mixtures of multivariate symmetric stable distributions.
 The scaling distribution is obtained explicitly from the inverse Laplace transform of the kernel function (Theorem 1, Corollary 1).
+We provide explicit formulas to simulate these spectral distributions using known results about stable distributions [3, 30].